+Figure 5 Preregistration in experiments by journal (with over 20 papers)

 Figure 5 shows the percentage of experiments that were preregistered in the 29 journals with more than 20 experiments.
-Only the exceeds 20%.
+Only the American Political Science Review exceeds 20%.
 Unlike with open data, when it comes to preregistration the differences between journals are small.
-Of the experiments published in and , the two journals with the most experiments that bridge the gap between political science and psychology, only four and five percent respectively are preregistered.
+Of the experiments published in Political Psychology and Political Behaviour, the two journals with the most experiments that bridge the gap between political science and psychology, only four and five percent respectively are preregistered.

-Prior to the replication crisis at the beginning of the 2010s, there were no organized attempts at enforcing preregistration or using registered reports as a way of curbing researcher flexibility and its attendant QRPs.
-As psychology was among the first of the sciences to reckon with its methodological issues, brought to light in part by such articles as Simmons, Nelson, and Simonsohn’s (2011), it is logical that it took several years for these new practices to be adopted in contiguous disciplines like political science and international relations.
+Prior to the onset of the replication crisis, beginning with psychology in the 2010s, there were no organized attempts at enforcing preregistration or using registered reports as a way of curbing researcher flexibility and its attendant QRPs.
+As psychology was among the first of the sciences to reckon with its methodological issues, brought to light in part by such articles as Simmons, Nelson, and Simonsohn’s (2), it is logical that it took several years for these new practices to be adopted in contiguous disciplines like political science and international relations.
 But our data illustrate that significant improvements must be made in order for experiments in these fields to meet current methodological best practices.

 4 Discussion

 Scientists must carry out their work while simultaneously signalling and vouchsafing for its credibility.
-For the pioneers of the scientific method in 17th century Europe, this included an ensemble of rhetorical and social practices, including the enlistment of trusted witnesses to testify that experiments had in fact taken place as claimed – this is what Shapin refers to as the moral economy of science (Shapin 2018, 84, 107–8; 1995).
+For the pioneers of the scientific method in 17th century Europe, this included an ensemble of rhetorical and social practices, including the enlistment of trusted witnesses to testify that experiments had in fact taken place as claimed – this is what Shapin refers to as the moral economy of science (53,54).

 In the digital age, we argue that the credibility of social science must largely rest on computational reproducibility.
 The same goes for preregistration and experiments.
 Adhering to these practices ensures other social scientists can check and reproduce the findings, that the findings are valid, and also demonstrates a commitment to the norm of science as a shared enterprise.